 (evidence to be attached Dependency Log and comms slide) Proposed closed.

-TRANSFORMATIONAL CHANGE PROJECTS - DEPENDENCIES

-Purpose

-To support Mazar audit recommendation 2 the PMO should have oversight of project dependencies.
+Dependency Log.xlsx TRANSFORMATIONAL CHANGE PROJECTS - DEPENDENCIES Purpose To support Mazar audit recommendation 2 the PMO should have oversight of project dependencies.
 This information will help with prioritisation and/or pausing of some projects.

-Tools/Log

-Change Initiative Workbooks (CIW) and the PMO APP do not offer the ability to note dependencies.
-To view all projects together and easily identify dependencies a central Dependency log has therefore been created and can be located here PMs are expected to complete this.
+Tools/Log Change Initiative Workbooks (CIW) and the PMO APP do not offer the ability to note dependencies.
+To view all projects together and easily identify dependencies a central Dependency log has therefore been created and can be located are PMs are expected to complete this.
+Project Managers PMs are being asked to consider their projects at a high level and consistently document the following: Predecessor Projects/BAU/TC activities that must be completed before your project.
+Successor Projects/BAU/TC activities enabled by your project: duæfter your project go live.
+PROPOSED CLOSED 3.
+Insufficient detail Medium Priority Recommendations: of reporting on key 1.
+Highlight Reports should be expanded to include: project information Lessons learned to Layer Boards Budget monitoring Actions taken in previous reporting period Actions to be taken forward into the next reporting period 2.

-Project Managers

-PMs are being asked to consider their projects at a high level and consistently document the following:

-Predecessor Projects/BAU/TC activities that must be completedbefore your project.

-Successor Projects/BAU/TC activities enabled by your project: dueafter your project go live.

-3. Insufficient detail of reporting on key project information to Layer Boards

-- 1. Highlight Reports should be expanded to include: - o Lessons learned - Budget monitoring - o Actions taken in previous reporting period - o Actions to be taken forward into the next reporting period - 2.
 The Force should consider disseminating Highlight Reports to the PMO and relevant project managers in the case that a Layer Board meeting is missed, or the Highlight Report has not been prepared in time for the Board meeting.